The Hurricane Hit Puerto Rico’s Paradise Of Hotels And Resorts Hard — And Workers Are Facing An Uncertain Future

 The letter said there is a possibility of further pay after March 17, “subject to certain conditions.”

 “We don’t know what that means, or how much that could be,” Ortega said.
 Some former staffers told BuzzFeed News they’ve been told the hotel could open again in October this year — others said they’d heard January 2019.
-The PRTC has the resort’s opening date listed as August 31st this year.
+The PRTC has the resort’s opening date listed as Aug.
+31 of this year.

 After multiple requests, the hotel’s director of human resources said she and the general manager of the hotel were not available for an interview for this article.
 The Waldorf-Astoria Hilton did not respond to multiple requests for comment.

 Ortega said he was initially promised three months’ work to clean and repair the property.
-“The General Manager is one of the best people, he was there helping clean up and working alongside all of us right after the hurricane,” Ortega said.
+“The general manager is one of the best people.
+He was there helping clean up and working alongside all of us right after the hurricane,” Ortega said.
 But Ortega said he wasn’t called back after the first month and a half.

 With bills to pay, he’s decided he’s not waiting to see what happens.
-He’s working at a friend’s boat yard for now, and he’s not sure what the next few years will look like for him.
+He’s working at a friend’s boatyard for now, and he’s not sure what the next few years will look like for him.
 “It’s not easy,” he said.

-He knows around 15 former colleagues who have already left Fajardo, some of them for Florida, Texas and New York.
+He knows around 15 former colleagues who have already left Fajardo, some of them for Florida, Texas, and New York.
 “I always say one always has to reinvent yourself.
-We were talking about setting up a carwash, some of us,” he said.
+We were talking about setting up a car wash, some of us,” he said.

 She was suddenly in a difficult position, with a newborn baby and a sudden loss of income.